dman926/nx-python-pdm/README.md

 - pdm - Run a command with PDM on the project
   - command\*: The command to run. 'pdm ' is prepended to this command.
+    - The default input is used for command as well.
+It is important to note that the remainder of the PDM command must still be wrapped in quotes.
+    - Ex: `nx run my-project:pdm --command="add -d wheel"`
+    - Ex: `nx run my-project:pdm "add -d wheel"`
   - cwd: Override where the command runs.
 By default, the command runs in the project root.
-If provided, it should be relative to the workspace root.
+If provided, it should be relative to the workspace root or an absolute path.
   - raw: Do not prepend `'pdm '` to the given command.
   - quiet: Suppress output to stdout. stderr will still be printed on process error.